-CentriX Projects - Adding a Winning Touch to Corporate Spaces
+CentriX Projects - adding a winning touch to corporate spaces

-• CentriX Projects Recognised for Excellence in Design and Build for Corporate Workspaces

-• Receive Economic Times – Business Excellence award from bollywood superstar, Sonu Sood
+CentriX Projects, the one-stop solutions provider for corporate interiors was recently applauded at the prestigious Economic Times -Business Excellence 2019 event, held recently in the city.

-CentriX Projects, the one-stop solutions provider for corporate interiors was recently applauded at the prestigious Economic Times – Business Excellence 2019 event, held recently in the city.
-It was an occasion to applaud and felicitate Bangalore’s biggest achievers, admirable entrepreneurs and top-notch businessmen.
+Bengaluru (Karnataka) [India] Nov 11 (ANI/NewsVoir): CentriX Projects, the one-stop solutions provider for corporate interiors was recently applauded at the prestigious Economic Times -Business Excellence 2019 event, held recently in the city.
+It was an occasion to applaud and felicitate Bengaluru's biggest achievers, admirable entrepreneurs and top-notch businessmen.

-Speaking at the event, Mr. Ashish Abraham, Managing Director, CentriX Projects, said, “It is truly an honour to receive appreciation from The Times Group, which is India’s leading publication.
+"It is truly an honour to receive appreciation from The Times Group, which is India's leading publication.
 Centrix has indeed come a long way in its success journey, thanks to out-of-the-box thinking, innovative ideas and untiring efforts, aimed at exceeding customer expectations.
-This award brings with it an increased responsibility to do better, as we expand into newer geographies and established a firm presence across the country."

-Prajwal MN, Design Director, CentriX Projects, said, “Through our journey, we have made dream work spaces come to life, by striking the right balance between functionality and aesthetics.
+This award brings with it an increased responsibility to do better, as we expand into newer geographies and established a firm presence across the country," said Ashish Abraham, Managing Director, CentriX Projects.
+"Through our journey, we have made dream workspaces come to life, by striking the right balance between functionality and aesthetics.
 We have been committed to fresh ideas and creative thinking and we take pride in innovating with something new, every time we design a new space.
-This recognition gives us tremendous satisfaction and motivates us to continue doing better.”
+This recognition gives us tremendous satisfaction and motivates us to continue doing better," said Prajwal MN, Design Director, CentriX Projects.

+This content is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)